emineozsahin/Bioinformatics/WGS_structural_changes.md

 # [CNVkit](https://cnvkit.readthedocs.io/en/stable/)

-I submit a job but this could be a fast run..
+I submitted a job but this could be a fast run..

 ```
 #!/bin/sh